IndyPHP/testfest-2017/README.md

 installed on your machine.

 You'll also need to configure Docker to have access to the directory where you will be writing tests locally on your machine.
-Just go to Docker -> Perefernces -> File Sharing and click the `+` button to allow access.
+Just go to Docker -> Preferences -> File Sharing and click the `+` button to allow access.

 Once you have Docker up and running, just follow the [tutorial on the TestFest site](https://phptestfest.org/tutorials/phpqa-tutorial/)